project-sunbird/sunbird-report-service/README.md

 ghcr.io/project-sunbird/sunbird-report-service:v1.0.0_abc123_1
 ```

-### Security
-- Uses GitHub's built-in authentication system
-- Requires `GITHUB_TOKEN` for registry access
-- Has read-only access to repository contents
-- Has write access to packages (for publishing)

 ### Environment Variables

 For a complete list of available environment variables and their default values, please refer to the [envHelpers.js](helpers/envHelpers.js) file.